nelsonokothguya/nelson-guya/README.md

 # Hi, I'm Nelson Okoth Guya! 👋

-I'm a seasoned Full Stack Developer dedicated to crafting powerful web solutions that enhance online presence and engagement.
+I'm a Full Stack Developer with 3+ years of experience crafting web solutions that enhance online presence and engagement.
 With a blend of technical mastery and aesthetic precision, I offer a suite of services to meet diverse digital needs.

 ## 🚀 What I Offer